munas-git/EmailCTR-EDA-Counterfactuals/README.md

 # Context

 Click-through rate (CTR) is a critical metric in digital marketing, representing the effectiveness of online advertisements in driving user engagement.
 Optimising CTR helps reduce customer acquisition costs and improve campaign ROI.
 Unlike traditional marketing methods, online campaigns are data-driven and scalable, allowing for advanced targeting strategies.
-[This dataset](https://www.kaggle.com/datasets/swekerr/click-through-rate-prediction) contains data related to click/no-click recorded for different users. ***In this analysis, I answer the following questions:***
+[This dataset](https://www.kaggle.com/datasets/swekerr/click-through-rate-prediction) contains data related to click/no-click recorded for different users. ***In this analysis, I will be answering the following questions:***

 ---